fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 ---
-title: "FlowBased: a quick look at first results of the Nordic FLowBased parallel run"
+title: "Flowbased: a quick look at first results of the Nordic Flowbased parallel run"
 date: 2023-01-23
 draft: false
 description: "For some time now the external parallel run for the implementation of the FlowBased capacity calculation methodology in the Nordics is live.
 Time to look at the first results!"
 plotly: true
 ---

-The FlowBased capacity calculation methodology that I have written about earlier is not meant only for continental Europe.
+The Flowbased capacity calculation methodology that I have written about earlier is not meant only for continental Europe.
 In the Nordics (NO, SE, DK and FI) the TSO's and market parties have been working on an implementation in their region as well.
 In the recent months they have started to publish results from their external parallel run.
 This is a process in which you run the new methodology in parallel to the old one still in production to be able to compare results.

 In this post I take a quick look at these first results.

 ## Some remarks on the data
 I have pulled the data from the publication tool as well as the [RCC page](https://nordic-rcc.net/flow-based).
-The FlowBased results are available for quite some months but during the run the process is continuously improved.
+The Flowbased results are available for quite some months but during the run the process is continuously improved.
 I have therefor opted to view the last couple of months, arbitrary chosen starting from 2022-09-01 until the last business day available when writing this, 2023-01-23.
 For this timerange there is at least one constraint for every hour in the dataset.

 For the simulated market results I have pulled the excel files from the RCC page.
 Only a couple weeks are available with gaps.
 Only two days in September 2022, another three in october 2022 and all days between 2022-11-11 and 2022-11-30 and again from 2022-12-11 and 2022-12-25.
 From 2022-12-11 they are published continuously but with a delay, so hopefully more results for after 2022-12-25 will come available soon.

+UPDATE: I later found a bug in the date parsing.
+So the market results are actually continious starting at 2022-12-11.
+I have rectified this in the dashboards.
+For the statistics presented in this post the differences are small so I will leave it as it is.
+See the update for more recent data in which this bug is also rectified.

-## FlowBased Domain Results
+## Flowbased Domain Results
-So first lets look at the set of FlowBased constraints themselves, called the final domain.
+So first lets look at the set of Flowbased constraints themselves, called the final domain.
 It is available from [the beta version of the publication tool](https://test-publicationtool.jao.eu/nordic/), where various parameters are published.

 A couple of remarks can be made from the available final domain.
 Most basic information is there, the capacity given to the market (RAM) as well as the maximum physical flow (Fmax) and the reference flow (Fref) is given.
 Designations of which constraints are presolved (a subset of constraints which are the ones that are really relevant with all others being less restrictive then this subset) are also available.